WHAT ARE THE MINIMUM REQUIREMENTS TO DIVE AT KRAKEN SPRINGS?

 You must be able to show you have the equipment to support a Self-Reliant dive via an isolated air stage (Pony Bottle, Twin Cylinders with Isolation Valve, Independent Doubles).

-You must sign a certified Self-Reliant liability form and follow the checkin procedures as outlined in the Quarry Policies and Procedures section.
+You must sign a certified Self-Reliant liability form and follow the checkin procedures as outlined in the Springs Policies and Procedures section.

 If you don't have your certification cards, the proper certification level, or do not have the proper equipment then you can not dive without a buddy.
 No exceptions will be made.